Zizkov – Getting Off the Beaten Path in Prague

 Want more historical cemeteries to explore?
 Just cross the street and you’ll find yourself wandering through Olšanské Hřbitovy, the largest graveyard in Prague.

 And what’s a Prague park without some Czech beer?
-Grab a fresh Pilsner Urquell from Parukářka’s refreshment stand and do as the locals do.
+Grab a fresh Pilsner Urquell from Parukářka’s beer garden and have a seat.
+No seats available?
+Bing a blanket and enjoy your beer on the grass of this park, as the locals do.

 Best Cafes in Žižkov: